BYU-TRG-Team/mqm-scorecard/docs/deploy-heroku-stack.md

 https://<app-name>.herokuapp.com
 ```

 ## Configure initial user

-1. Create an account on Scorecard
+1. Create a new user on Scorecard
-2. Give **superadmin** privileges to the account:
+2. Give **superadmin** privileges to the user:

 ```
 DATABASE_URL=<url for the database> \
 APP_ENV=production \
-npm --prefix api run db:set-user-role <username of the account> 3
+npm --prefix api run db:set-user-role <username> 3
 ```